bekk/k6-workshop/README.md

     :information_source: [The documentiation](https://k6.io/docs/using-k6/thresholds/) gives a good overview of different ways to use thresholds.

 3. Add a new threshold: `'http_reqs{status:500}: ['count<1']`.
-This threshold is using the built-in `http_reqs` *Counter* metric, and filtering on the `status` *tag*, and setting the threshold to less than 1 (i.e., none), so that the load test will fail if we get 500 responses.
+This threshold is using the built-in `http_reqs` *Counter* metric, and filtering on the `status` *tag*, and setting the threshold to less than 1 (i.e., none), so that the load test will fail if we get `500` responses.
 Run the test with 1000 VUs over 10 seconds, and look at how it fails.
+Look for `{ status:500 }` in the output, it should have a check mark or red x next to it.

 4. If you want to *track* a metric (i.e., get it in the output summary), you can add a threshold without checks.
 Add the threshold `'http_reqs{status:200}': []` and run the tests again.
+Notice that `{ status:200 }` does not have a check mark or red x, because it doesn't have any thresholds associated with it.

     :information_source: There are [different types of metrics](https://k6.io/docs/using-k6/metrics/), and k6 has many [built-in metrics](https://k6.io/docs/using-k6/metrics/reference) and functionality for [creating custom metrics](https://k6.io/docs/using-k6/metrics/create-custom-metrics).
 [Groups and tags](https://k6.io/docs/using-k6/tags-and-groups/) are useful to filtering results in scenarios and complex tests.